How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 What Do We Do?

-At CunninghamLegal, we guide savvy, caring families in the protection and transfer of multi-generational wealth.
+At CunninghamLegal, we guide savvy, caring families in the protection and transfer of multi-generational wealth, including the problems of navigating property tax reassessment after death.

-You can book an appointment for Estate Planning, Trust Administration, Asset Protection, or Advanced Tax Planning using the form on this page, by calling us at 866.988.3956, or by clicking here.
+You can book an appointment for Estate Planning, Trust Administration, Asset Protection, Business Law, or Advanced Tax Planning using the form on this page, by calling us at 866.988.3956, or by clicking here.

 We look forward to working with you!